28th (Thames and Medway) Anti-Aircraft Brigade: Battle of Britain

 The brigade was heavily engaged throughout the Battle of Britain.
 On 18 August, for example, German air raids appeared over RAF airfields at West Malling, Manston, Kenley, Biggin Hill, Gravesend and the town of Sevenoaks, all within four and a half hours in the afternoon.
 The guns of 28 AA Bde and its neighbours were in action and claimed 23 German aircraft shot down.
 Four days later a mass raid flew up the Thames Estuary to attack RAF Hornchurch on the Essex shore: the raid was broken up by 28 and 37 AA Bde, and then the fighters of No. 11 Group RAF attacked.
 Follow-up raids were marked for the fighters by 'pointer' rounds of HAA fire.
 On 1 September over 200 German aircraft attacked Maidstone, Biggin Hill, Kenley and Chatham; operating in coordination with the fighters, the guns broke up the formations and claimed four aircraft shot down, but the airfields at Biggin Hill and Kenley were badly hit.
 Next day a mass raid arrived over the Medway and flew up the Thames towards Hornchurch.
 They came under heavy fire from the 3.7s and 4.5s of 28 and 37 AA Bdes and 15 were claimed as shot down before the fighters took over.
 On 7 September heavy raids up the estuary attacked oil wharves at Thameshaven, Tilbury Docks and Woolwich Arsenal: a total of 25 German aircraft were claimed by AA guns and fighters.
 In addition to aircraft shot down claimed by the gunners, they caused many losses to German aircraft which went unseen from the British side.
-For example, on 28 July two Junkers 88 from the same German formation were damaged over the Thames Estury by anti-aircraft fire but managed to return to occupied Europe; however, both crashed on landing and were written off.
+For example, on 28 July two Junkers Ju 88 from the same German formation were damaged over the Thames Estury by anti-aircraft fire but managed to return to occupied Europe; however, both crashed on landing and were written off.
 Almost all the crew of both aircraft were killed or wounded.